- Search The Registry

 He was drafted third overall in the 2004 NFL Draft by the Arizona Cardinals, whose then coach, Dennis Green, knew Fitzgerald from his time as a Minnesota Vikings ball boy.
 In 2004, Fitzgerald had 59 receptions for 780 yards and 8 touchdowns and became the youngest player to record at least 2 touchdown receptions in a single game.
 In 2005 he led the NFL with 103 receptions for 1,409 yards and 10 touchdowns and was named to his first Pro Bowl.

-Fitzgerald acts out his understanding of intersectionality with many interest that connect many cultures.
+Fitzgerald acts out his understanding of intersectionality with many interests that connect many cultures.
 His relationship with Arizona senator John McCain is but one example.
-He also supports many community causes and his father Larry Fitzgerald Sr. established the “Carol Fitzgerald Memorial Fund” in honor of his mother who died of breast cancer in 2003.
+He also supports many community causes.
+His father established the “Carol Fitzgerald Memorial Fund” in honor of his mother who died of breast cancer in 2003.
 The organization offers support to causes that Fitzgerald’s mother held deep including educating urban youth about HIV/AIDS and breast cancer issues.